ElijahFeldman7/elijahfeldman/README.md

-Hi!
-This is a personal website I made a while back.
-It looks old, and I might update it soon.
+This is website v1.
+I'm revamping it though!